The Asian Elderly Care Awards

 CATEGORIES AND CRITERIA

-1. Brand Building and Marketing
+1. Excellence in Brand Building and Marketing

 This is an award for a project or program that successfully launched a marketing plan that reached an impressive audience or enhanced its brand image or equity.
 What strategies and tactics were used?
 How did it fare in relation to competitors?
 How was it beneficial to its customers?
 Was the product or service innovative?
 Was the market well defined?